app()

 port

 Explicit port, or omit to read process.env.PORT, or fall back to 5174.
-The client-side .run() ignores this.
+The server auto-walks to the next 9 ports on EADDRINUSE and logs the chosen fallback.

 Instead of .run(), call .build({ outDir }) to pre-render the whole app to a static site.
 It runs the full server setup — Tailwind compile, island discovery and bundling, theme resolution — then writes index.html per route, the island chunks, and a _headers file (Cloudflare strict CSP) to outDir.
 The exported site is fully interactive; it's the right shape for CDN static hosts.
 Server-side only.